dplusplus1024/bitcorn-hole/README.md

 5. **API to Pay Sats**: This handles the instant payments to players' Lightning Addresses.
 You can substitute your own API endpoint, and either run your own LND node or use a custodial API like ZBD.
    [API Code - Coming Soon](#link-to-api-code)

+## Gameplay Instructions

+For detailed gameplay instructions, please visit the [Instruction Sheet](instructions.md).

+## Disclaimer

+This is experimental software.
+Use at your own risk.